 The Formation of Migrant Networks

-We use a purposely-designed survey on Sri Lankan immigrants living in Milan to study their personal network.
-By taking a dyadic perspective we investigate how migrants form (weak and strong) social links among them in the host country, and the extent to which this network provides them material support along three different dimensions: accommodation, credit, job-finding.
-Our results show that links are more likely between immigrants who are born in close-by localities at origin.
-The time of arrival has a non-linear effect: links are more frequent between immigrants arrived at the same time, and between long-established immigrants and newcomers.
-Once the link exists material support is provided mainly to relatives while long-established migrants are helpful for job finding.
+This paper provides the first direct evidence on the determinants of link formation among immigrants in the host society.
+We use a purposely-designed survey on a representative sample of Sri Lankan immigrants living in Milan to study how migrants form social links among them and the extent to which this network provides them with material support along three different dimensions: accommodation, credit, job-finding.
+Our results show that both weak and strong ties are more likely to exist between immigrants who are born in close-by localities at origin.
+The time of arrival has a U-shaped effect: links are more frequent between immigrants arrived at the same time, and between long-established immigrants and newcomers.
+Once the link is formed, material support is provided mainly to relatives while early migrant fellows are helpful for job finding.

 JEL Classification: J15, D85, C45

 Suggested Citation: Suggested Citation